-Our team is made up of caring teachers, a Student Welfare Officer, Chaplains and Defence School Mentor working together across the Primary and Secondary College.
+Our team is made up of caring teachers, a Student Support Counsellor, Chaplains and Defence School Mentor working together across the Primary and Secondary College.

 We believe that behaviour is a concept that is taught just like any other subject.
 Our students learn the importance of respecting themselves and others, being safe and the enjoyment that comes through positive contributions to learning.

 This is achieved through various programs such as Assembly and Chapel, classroom devotions, lunchtime activities and the Responsible Thinking Process.

 All Australian schools are safe, supportive and respectful teaching and learning communities that promote student well-being.— National Safe Schools Framework

 The Head of Student Services (HOSS) guides the delivery of age appropriate pastoral care and behaviour education through the College’s Responsible Thinking Classroom (RTC).
 The HOSS leads the Pastoral Care Team and the development and implementation of pastoral programs that prepare students for success at the College and beyond.

 In line with the National Safe Schools Framework and supported by our strong Christian foundation, the College is committed to providing all students with a supported and connected school culture to help them become the best they can be.